What is that weird rash on your baby’s chin? Are you wondering how it got there?

 2. Protect the Hands

-To keep your baby from scratching and rubbing at their rash, have them wear mittens or clothing that covers their hands.
+To keep your baby from scratching and rubbing their rash, have them wear mittens or clothing that covers their hands (but not all day, babies need to learn to explore the world with their hands).
 Also, make sure their nails are cut short.

 If your baby is having a hard time keeping their hands away, try distracting them with sensory toys appropriate for their age.
 Toys that glow, make noise, or squish are especially fun.